Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Myelofibrosis (idiopathic myeloid metaplasia, myelofibrosis with myeloid metaplasia) is a chronic and usually idiopathic disease that is characterized by bone marrow fibrosis, splenomegaly and anemia with the presence of immature and drop-shaped erythrocytes.
-For the diagnosis, it is necessary to study the bone marrow and exclude other causes that can cause secondary myelofibrosis.
-Usually, supportive care is provided.
+Myelofibrosis (idiopathic myeloid metaplasia, myelofibrosis with myeloid metaplasia) is a chronic and usually idiopathic disease characterized by bone marrow fibrosis, splenomegaly, and anemia with immature and teardrop-shaped red blood cells.
+Diagnosis requires bone marrow examination and exclusion of other causes that can cause secondary myelofibrosis.
+Supportive treatment is usually given.

-Myelofibrosis is characterized by fibroblast degeneration of the bone marrow with the loss of hematopoietic cells and the subsequent development of extramedullary hemopoiesis (mainly in the liver and spleen, the dimensions of which increase significantly).
-This pathology is usually a primary disease, which is probably due to the neoplastic transformation of the multipotent stem cells of the bone marrow - these stem cells stimulate bone marrow fibroblasts (this process is not part of neoplastic transformation) to increased collagen formation.
-Myelofibrosis can also occur due to various hematologic, oncological and infectious diseases.
-In addition, myelofibrosis can be a complication of chronic myelogenous leukemia and occurs in 15-30% of patients with true polycythemia and a prolonged course of the disease.
-A large number of immature erythrocytes and granulocytes enter the bloodstream (leucoerythroblastosis), which may be accompanied by an increase in LDH activity of the blood.
-In the outcome of myelofibrosis, there is a failure of bone marrow hematopoiesis with the development of anemia and thrombocytopenia.
-A rare variant of this disease is malignant or acute myelofibrosis, which is charasterized by faster progression; it is possible that this form of the disease is in fact true megakaryocytic leukemia.
+Myelofibrosis is characterized by fibrous degeneration of the bone marrow with loss of hematopoietic cells and subsequent development of extramedullary hematopoiesis (mainly in the liver and spleen, the size of which increases significantly).
+This pathology is usually a primary disease, which is probably caused by neoplastic transformation of multipotent stem cells of the bone marrow - these stem cells stimulate bone marrow fibroblasts (this process is not part of neoplastic transformation) to increased collagen formation.
+Myelofibrosis can also occur due to various hematological, oncological and infectious diseases.
+In addition, myelofibrosis can be a complication of chronic myelogenous leukemia and occurs in 15-30% of patients with true polycythemia and a long course of the disease.
+A large number of immature erythrocytes and granulocytes enter the bloodstream (leukoerythroblastosis), which can be accompanied by an increase in the activity of LDH in the blood.
+Myelofibrosis results in bone marrow failure with anemia and thrombocytopenia.
+A rarer variant of this disease is malignant or acute myelofibrosis, which is characterized by more rapid progression; it is possible that this form of the disease is actually a true megakaryocytic leukemia.

 Conditions associated with myelofibrosis